Bernardo-MG/library-maven-archetype/src/site/markdown/repositories.md

 ### Source repository and snapshots versions

-The [deployment scripts][deployment-scripts-section] included make use of a Maven feature which finds out if the project is a release or a development version based on a suffix.
+The [deployment scripts][deployment-scripts-section] included take advantage of the fact that Maven can now if the project is a release or a development version based on a suffix.
 If the version field on the POM ends with "-SNAPSHOT" then it is a snapshot, a development version.
 Otherwise it is a release.

 For this reason the "-SNAPSHOT" prefix should be always used for the versions kept in all the development branches of the code repository.